codebar-ag/laravel-bexio/README.md

 | CreateEditSalutationDTO               |
 | CreateEditTitleDTO                    |

-`Note: This is the prefered method of interfacing with Requests and Responses however you can still use the json, object and collect methods. and pass arrays to the requests.`
+`Note: This is the preferred method of interfacing with Requests and Responses however you can still use the json, object and collect methods. and pass arrays to the requests.`

 ### Examples